 - Customizable and great upgrade path

-Starting things off with the CPU, we would recommend the AMD Ryzen 3 2200G.
-It is a quad-core CPU with a maximum boost frequency of 3.7 GHz.
-The cores are unlocked, so you could even try to overclock it, but we wouldn’t recommend it.
+Starting things off with the CPU, we would recommend the AMD Ryzen 3 3200G.
+It is a quad-core CPU with a maximum boost frequency of 4 GHz and a base of 3.6 GHz.
+The cores are unlocked, so you could even try to overclock it, but we wouldn’t recommend it for this dedicated streaming build unless absolutely necessary.

-It uses the AM4 socket, which AMD claims will be supported for a good while, and the maximum system memory speed is 2667 MHz.
+It uses the AM4 socket, which AMD claims will be supported for a good while, and the system memory specification is 2933 MHz.
 Included is AMD’s Wraith Stealth cooler, which saves you money as you don’t need to buy an additional cooling solution.
-The Ryzen 3 2200G should provide very good performance when streaming.
+The Ryzen 3 3200G should provide very good performance when streaming.

 Motherboard: ASUS B450M-A Prime